 Country of Origin

-Our wine expert, Katie Goodchild from Heritage Wines recommends Nunzio Ghiraldi ‘Il Gruccione’ 2017 -
+Katie Goodchild dipWSET, Suffolk-based wine expert and cheese lover, recommends Nunzio Ghiraldi ‘Il Gruccione’ 2017 -

 “Sometimes you find a pairing that is so fantastic the notion of work goes out the window and you simply can’t stop indulging.
 That’s what happened when I tasted Taleggio with a white wine from Italy’s Lugana wine region.